mcgradyjason/A-B-Testing/README.md

 #### Number of Samples vs. Power

 First, we decided not to use Bonferroni correction, since the evalution metrics we have chosen are closely correlated with each other, basically they are calcuated by three variables, which they will tend to move together while some variables are changing.
 And Bonferroni correction are more conservative when dealing with correlated evaluation metrics.

+All the calculation is done by [online calculator](http://www.evanmiller.org/ab-testing/sample-size.html)

 * Gross conversion: Given that `gross conversion = 20.625%`, `alpha = 0.05`, `1 - beta = 0.8`, `dmin = 1%`.
 Sample size needed per variation is `25835`.
 Noting that we should have both control and experiment groups with same sample size, and gross conversion captures number of cookies clicked the button while we need to calculate number of pageview.
 Recall that, `click-through-probability on button is 0.08`, so the number of pageview need is calculated by `25835 * 2 / 0.08 = 645875`.